rubymonsters/testing-for-beginners/source/06-rack_test/02-sinatra.md

 I.e. for each of our tests, before RSpec runs it, it will execute the `before` block first, and write the same content to the file.

+This is an important concept in testing: You want your tests to always run against the same state.
+If anything is persisted, e.g. in our file, in a database, or anywhere else, we need to apply extra measures to make sure this state is reset everytime we run a single test.

 Cool.
 When we now run the tests we still get a failure.
 Our first test still does not pass.
 However, we now get the same failure no matter how often we run it.

 So what's wrong with the first test?

+## Side effects

 If you think about it, we run the actual `POST` request in the `let(:response)` statement.
 And so far, all of our tests have somehow used the `response`.